 Black beans are commonly served as a side to rice or added into chili (Ground Chicken Chili), soup (Chicken Tortilla Soup), or even a salad (Corn Black Bean Salad) due to their thickness and density.
 Popular throughout South America, they are used in many Brazilian dishes, including its national dish, “Feijoada.”

 Creamy pinto beans on the other hand are most commonly used in spreads as well as wraps, mashed dips, and refried beans.
 You can compare the two types of beans yourself and choose your favorite by checking out our Instant Pot pinto beans recipe.

-How to Prepare Black Beans for Instant Pot Black Beans
+How to Prepare Black Beans for This Recipe

 When buying dry black beans, first, make sure they’re fresh and whole, not moist or leaking liquids.
 They should not be dry, cracked, or chalky.

 Dry black beans taste better and are cheaper than canned ones.
 They can keep for up to 2-3 years without losing nutrients if stored in a cool, dry, dark place.